 Patagonia

-Patagonia has become the benchmark for sustainability-led business.
+Patagonia is one of the most widely cited examples of sustainability-led business.
 The company integrates environmental responsibility into product design, supply chain decisions, and even its marketing.

 Unilever